Integrating trueseal-sync

 When onGroupDestroyed fires on any device:

-1. Stop all stream listeners.
+- Stop all stream listeners.

-2. Delete the storage directory.
+- Delete the storage directory.

-3. Reinitialise the session — fresh keypair, new identity, solo mode.
+- Reinitialise the session — fresh keypair, new identity, solo mode.

 Leave quietly (no protocol primitive)

-There is no “leave quietly” operation that removes you without notifying the group.
+There’s no “leave quietly” operation that removes you without notifying the group.
 To leave:

-Storage Scoping
+Storage scoping

 <platform app support dir> / <your-app-bundle-id> / TrueSealSync /